Acoustics Fundamentals, Measurements with Underwater Applications

 Register your interest now

-This three-day course is intended for engineers and other technical personnel and managers who have a work-related need to understand basic acoustics concepts and how to measure and analyze sound.
+This three full or four-half-day course is intended for engineers and other technical personnel and managers who have a work-related need to understand basic acoustics concepts and how to measure and analyze sound.
 This is an introductory course and participants need not have any prior knowledge of sound or vibration.
 Each topic is illustrated by relevant applications, in-class demonstrations, and worked-out numerical examples.
 Since the practical uses of acoustics principles are vast and diverse, participants are encouraged to confer with the instructor (before, during, and after the course) regarding any work-related concerns.
 On-site courses are fully customized to the customer’s applications.